 While the benefits have not yet been conclusively demonstrated, preliminary evidence suggests two important health benefits:

-Prebiotics, on the other hand, are high fiber, non-digestible foods that act as food for microflora which help improve microorganism balance in the gut.
+Prebiotics, on the other hand, are high-fiber, non-digestible foods that act as food for microflora, which helps improve microorganism balance in the gut.

-As prebiotics make their way through the stomach without being broken down, they bring about positives changes in the digestive tract and organs, essentially becoming fuel for beneficial gut bacteria.
+As prebiotics make their way through the stomach without being broken down, they bring about positive changes in the digestive tract and organs, essentially becoming fuel for beneficial gut bacteria.

 Simply put, prebiotics feed probiotics.
-They work together to maintain balance and diversity of intestinal bacteria especially by increasing the presence of good bacteria.
+They work together to maintain the balance and diversity of intestinal bacteria, especially by increasing the presence of good bacteria.

 Good sources for prebiotics are: